IgorPushkar/Jack-The-Giant/README.md

-# FlappyBirdClone
+# JackTheGiant
-Third game in process of studying Unity.
+Second game in process of studying Unity.

-Flappy bird clone.
-Mostly for just getting familiar to sidescroller.
-Will try to learn how to post score on Twitter.
+2D sprite game mostly for trying different menu transition and try to use Google Ads.